 Data sharing

-Since Meta shares certain data, that can leave users vulnerable to some risks.
+Since Meta shares certain data, it can leave users vulnerable to some risks.
 Although the company explains it shares information only with other Meta companies, that data includes your phone number, Facebook transactions, and how you interact with companies using your app.
 If that seems harmless, think about the last time you made a purchase or donation through Facebook.
 When you use this platform, you could be giving out your IP address and financial data.

-Even though WhatsApp is secured, if it shares your information with other businesses, these companies can use that data to contact you and send you marketing messages.
+Even though WhatsApp is secure, if it shares your information with other businesses, these companies can use that data to contact you and send you marketing messages.
 Also, your data appears to be stored on Facebook.
 In turn, WhatsApp receives your information from Facebook.

 Your WhatsApp account, which requires only a phone number to sign up, may not be as secure as you want.
 You may think you’ve shared only your phone number, but since WhatsApp sends your data to these other platforms, there may be a lot of your personal information online.
 To keep your connection more secure, you could use a VPN to hide sensitive information.

 More than half of respondents (58%) say they believe that Meta is collecting and using their data and express that they don’t like it.
-That’s more than double the percentage that believes Meta is collecting their data but don’t care about it (23%) and more than three times the percentage that doesn’t believe Meta is collecting their data at all (19%).
+That’s more than double the percentage that believes Meta is collecting their data but doesn’t care about it (23%) and more than three times the percentage that doesn’t believe Meta is collecting their data at all (19%).

 Fake news